-Until the SEC accepts your Form C filing, you may not communicate any information about your offering.
-The SEC prohibits any “pre-shopping,” or communication about your offering, before a Form C acceptance.
+For companies using Reg CF, until the SEC accepts your Form C filing, you may not communicate any information about your offering.
+The SEC prohibits any "pre-shopping" or communication about your offering, before a Form C acceptance.
 You may, however, go about your normal course of business.

 Once the SEC accepts your Form C filing, any information you publish, and all of your publicity, will generally be considered an "offer."

 FlashFunders encourages all issuers to review FINRA Rule 2210 and SEC Rule 204 of Regulation Crowdfunding prior to initiating an offering to ensure understanding of what they can and cannot say or do.

 What is the best way to market my offering?

 Raising capital is a full time job, and it's just as much about building trust with your potential investors as it is about your business model.
 Your message should aim to explain your company as clearly as possible.